 Things Every Web Designer Shouldn’t Do

-There are a lot of things that you can do to get work through a creative talent agency as a freelancer, and five things that you should never, ever do.
+There are a lot of things that you can do to get work through a creative talent agency as a freelancer, and five things that you (a web designer) should never, ever do.

 Engaging in the Price Wars